 The fines were largely restricted to five predominant forms, while the procedures for publicising the transactions, and other matters concerning them, were defined by the Statute of Fines 1489 (4 Hen VII, c 24).

-A contemporary series of repertories to the notes of fines, from 1509-1839 that show which feet should exist in the files for a particular county, arranged by term and then by county or city, with separate sections for joint county fines are in: IND 1/7233 -7244 IND 1/17217 -17268.
+For law terms missing from the surviving feet of fines (labelled Missing at Transfer), corresponding information may be found in CP 26/1 - CP 26/14, Notes of Fine.
+A contemporary series of repertories to the notes of fines, from 1509-1839 that show which feet should exist in the files for a particular county, arranged by term and then by county or city, with separate sections for joint county fines are in: IND 1/7233 - IND 1/7244 and IND 1/17217 - IND 1/17268.
 The foot may be filed in a later term than the note.
-The repertories consist of two separate series, which slightly overlap, the earlier being more informative than the later.
-The first runs to 1759, written in Latin and in a court hand until 1733, then in English written in a round hand: IND 1/17255.
-Each entry gives, after the county, the name of the plaintiff (querent) and defendant (tenant), and the place(s) where the property lay.
+The repertories consist of two separate series, which slightly overlap.